Dharunkr/ExpenseTracker/README.md

 Database: (Specify database, e.g., MySQL, PostgreSQL, etc.)
 Chart Library: Chart.js
 Features
-Add and manage expenses with details such as name, amount, date, category, and description View total balance dynamically based on recorded expenses Delete expenses with a confirmation prompt
+Add and manage expenses with details such as name, amount, date, category, and description, View total balance dynamically based on recorded expenses, Delete expenses with a confirmation prompt,
-Download expense data as a CSV file
+Download expense data as a CSV file,
 Visualize spending trends using interactive charts .